 Peripheral neuropathy (PN)

 This condition refers to pain, burning, tingling, numbness, weakness, clumsiness, trouble walking, or unusual sensations in the hands and arms or legs and feet.
-Peripheral neuropathy can be caused by certain types of chemotherapy, though vitamin deficiencies, the cancer, and other problems can also cause it.
-Be sure and tell your doctor right away if you notice these kinds of problems.
+Peripheral neuropathy can be caused by certain types of chemotherapy, though vitamin deficiencies, cancer, and other problems can also cause it.
+Be sure to tell your doctor right away if you notice these kinds of problems.